Ready in just 15 minutes, this easy sauteed bok choy recipe is wonderfully flavorful.

 You'll only need a few simple ingredients to make this recipe.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

-- Avocado oil: This oil has a neutral taste and high smoke point and is very suitable for high-heat cooking.
+- Avocado oil: This neutral oil is perfect for high-heat cooking.

 - Fresh minced garlic: You can mince it yourself or use the stuff that comes in a jar.
 Both work.
 I don't recommend using garlic powder in this recipe.

-- Soy sauce: I use reduced-sodium soy sauce in most of my recipes.
+- Soy sauce: I use reduced-sodium soy sauce.
 You can use a gluten-free alternative if needed.

-- Rice vinegar: I don't recommend using white vinegar in this recipe.
-It's too acidic.
-If you don't have rice vinegar, you can use white wine vinegar or simply add water.
+- Rice vinegar: If you don't have rice vinegar, you can use white wine vinegar or simply add water.

 - Sesame oil: I love drizzling it on top of the finished dish.
 It greatly enhances its flavor.

-- Red pepper flakes: Add a hint of spice and nice color to the dish.
+- Red pepper flakes: Add a hint of spice and a nice color to the dish.

 Variations